CryptoFox96/crypto-price-tracker/README.md

 # Crypto Price Tracker

 A simple, realtime cryptocurrency price tracker that runs in the browser.
-No frameworks, no build step — just HTML, CSS, and JavaScript.
+No frameworks, no build step, just HTML, CSS, and JavaScript.

 ![Crypto Price Tracker](preview.png)